Samivv/Scylla/README.md

-# Scylla - Your Ultimate WotLK Planning Addon
+# Scylla - WotLK Planning Addon

-Scylla is a World of Warcraft (Wrath of the Lich King Classic) addon designed to streamline your daily play sessions.
-Get instant overviews of essential in-game information for efficient planning.
+Scylla is a World of Warcraft (Wrath of the Lich King Classic) addon designed to showcase instant overviews of essential in-game information for efficient planning.

 ## Features